 Every two-second delay more would boost the bounce rates up to 87%, which would destroy all other improvements you did on your site.
 This is why all website owners should take the speed on their site very seriously and invest in improving it above all.

 On the other hand, Uptime is the availability of the site for your potential and current users.
-To gain interest and purchases, your site has to be online and running, so you should be looking for an uptime guarantee when browsing web hosting companies.
+Your site has to be online and running to gain interest and purchases, so you should be looking for an uptime guarantee when browsing web hosting companies.
 This is why our iPage vs Bluehost comparison starts with these essential criteria.

 As part of this test, we created a test WordPress site on both iPage and Bluehost to evaluate their performance via tools like Bitcatcha and Pingdom.
 We used the same WordPress theme, content, and images because we want everything to be equal.
 Both iPage and Bluehost were very fast regarding load speed, but the Bluehost WordPress site was faster.

 As part of this inspection, we wanted to see how both web hosting companies would react to a sudden rush of traffic.

 Every web salesperson would love such a surge, and your WordPress hosting should be able to handle it.
 This time we used the tool Load Impact to send 100 test visitors to our WordPress sites and evaluated how they cope with the requests.